-- February 23, 303 -- Roman Emperor Diocletian begins fierce persecution of Christians.
+- February 23, 303 -- Roman Emperor Diocletian began a fierce persecution of Christians.

 - February 24, 1840 -- Evangelist

-George Brown, who established the Heddington mission station in Liberia, reports organizing a
+George Brown, who established the Heddington mission station in Liberia, reported organizing a

 church among the Pessah people.
 The breakthrough came as a result of converting two kings --